reduxjs/redux/docs/tutorials/essentials/part-5-async-logic.md

 Redux Toolkit includes the [**RTK Query data fetching and caching API**](https://redux-toolkit.js.org/rtk-query/overview).
 RTK Query is a purpose built data fetching and caching solution for Redux apps, and **can eliminate the need to write _any_ additional Redux logic like thunks or reducers to manage data fetching**.
 We specifically teach RTK Query as the default approach for data fetching.

-RTK Query is built on the same patterns shown in this page, so this section will help you understand the underlying mechanics of how data fetching works with Redux.
+RTK Query is built on the same patterns shown in this page, so **this section will help you understand the underlying mechanics of how data fetching works with Redux**.

 We'll cover how to use RTK Query starting in [Part 7: RTK Query Basics](./part-7-rtk-query-basics.md).